Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

-\textbf{Stage IV: Instruction Tuning.} Finally, we fine-tune AVicuna on a series of instruction-following datasets, including the reorganized audio-visual event dense-localizing dataset UnAV-100~\cite{unav100} for events temporal localization.
-Additional instruction datasets, such as VideoInstruct100K~\cite{video-chatgpt}, ActivityNet Captions~\cite{anet_cap}, and DiDeMo~\cite{didemo}, provide GPT-generated instruction-response pairs to enhance the model's question-answering capabilities and mitigate any potential degradation of the LLM in previous tuning stages~\cite{huang2023vtimellm}.
-At this stage, the LLM's multimodal input $I$ is also $\Psi$ or $\bar{F}$. $Q$ is a more general instruction, and $R$ is the response for more general queries. \\
+Finally, we fine-tune AVicuna on instruction-following datasets, including UnAV-100~\cite{unav100} for event localization, and other instruction datasets like VideoInstruct100K~\cite{video-chatgpt}, ActivityNet Captions~\cite{anet_cap}, and DiDeMo~\cite{didemo}, to enhance question-answering and mitigate previous tuning effects~\cite{huang2023vtimellm}.
+At this stage, $I$ is also $\Psi$ or $\bar{F}$, $Q$ is a general instruction, and $R$ is the corresponding response.